-On 27 February 2019, the Board authorized a quarterly dividend payment of USD 0.08 per share (USD 4.8 million in aggregate) to the shareholders of AMSC on record as of 7 March 2019.
-The dividend was paid on 15 March 2019.
+On 27 February 2020, the Board authorized a quarterly dividend payment of USD 0.08 per share to the shareholders on record as of 6 March 2020 in line with prior guidance.
+The shares in AMSC will be traded ex. dividend from and including 5 March 2020, and the dividend was paid on 16 March 2020.
+The dividend is classified as a return of paid in capital.